 Zakouma National Park

-The best time to visit the park is in March and April.
-Zakouma National Park is impossible to visit during the rainy season (June to October) because the roads are impassable and much of the landscape is flooded.
+Zakouma is impossible to visit during the rainy season (June to October), as the roads are impassable and much of the landscape is flooded.
 The best times to go are in March and April.
-Access can be difficult at any time of year and is best organised through professional tour operators in N'Djamena.
+Access can be difficult at any time of year, so it's best to arrange trips through professional tour operators in N'Djamena.